 - Medium: 135°F

-Note, you should pull the roast out of the oven about 5 degrees before the desired temperature because it will continue to rise as it rests.
+I recommend pulling the roast out of the oven about 5°F before the desired temperature because it will continue to cook as it rests.

-Let prime rib cool before storing.
+I always let this prime rib roast cool before storing.
 I recommend only cutting slices as you serve, so you should have most of your roast intact when it comes time to store leftovers.
 Fully wrap it in plastic wrap, then store in the fridge up to 5 days.

 Cut and reheat slices in the oven as you need them.
 The beef makes for great sandwiches if you aren’t planning for another formal dinner in the following days.